Last reviewed 27 Dec 2024

 Corporate tax: 16%; exceptions: night clubs, bars, discos, casinos pay the higher of 16% of the net profit and 5% of revenues.

-Minimum turnover tax: Starting1 January 2024, taxpayers who during the previous year record a turnover higher than EUR 50 million will be subject to the minimum turnover tax.
+Minimum turnover tax: Taxpayers who during the previous year record a so-called turnover higher than EUR 50 million will be subject to the minimum turnover tax.
 In cases where the corporate tax calculated by taxpayers for a given year is lower than the minimum turnover tax, the corporate tax due by these taxpayers will be equal to the minimum turnover tax.

-The minimum turnover tax is calculated by applying a 1% rate to the amount of turnover, which is determined as follows: total revenues minus exempted revenues (i.e. non-taxable revenue, revenue relating to the cost of stocks of goods/services in progress, revenue from subsidies, etc.) minus the accounting depreciation of assets acquired or produced as of 1 January 2024.
+The minimum turnover tax is calculated by applying a 0.5% rate to the amount of so-called turnover, which is determined as follows: total revenues minus exempted revenues (i.e. non-taxable revenue, revenue relating to the cost of stocks of goods/services in progress, revenue from subsidies, etc.) minus the accounting depreciation of assets acquired or produced as of 1 January 2024.
 The minimum turnover tax is determined before recovering any tax losses available from previous years.
+These provisions apply until 31 December 2026 inclusive, or until the last day of the modified fiscal year that ends in 2027 inclusive.

 Special rules are provided for tax groups and taxpayers who apply the prepayment corporate tax system.